Password Manager - Remember, delete, change and import saved passwords in Firefox

 - Use the search box to find a particular website or username.
 Click the X in the search bar to clear your search and see the full list again.

-- To remove a username and password, select it from the list and click .
+- To remove the username and password for a website, select the site's entry from the list and click .

 - To remove all stored usernames and passwords, click .
 After confirming this choice, all of your stored usernames and passwords will be deleted.

 - To import passwords from Chrome or Internet Explorer, click and follow the instructions in the wizard.

 If you use the same simple password for everything you will be more susceptible to identity theft.
 The Create secure passwords to keep your identity safe article shows you an easy method for creating secure passwords and using the Password Manager, as described above, will help you remember them all.

 Even though the Password Manager stores your usernames and passwords on your hard drive in an encrypted format, someone with access to your computer user profile can still see or use them.
 The Use a Master Password to protect stored logins and passwords article shows you how to prevent this and keep you protected in the event your computer is lost or stolen.

 These articles will help you solve any problems you might be having with usernames and passwords: